Why I Don't Talk About My Miscarriage

 People intended no harm, but the words stung more often than not.

-The worst part is that these conversations made be feel terrible for taking the experience so hard, and for grieving for something so brief and intangible.
-So, I stopped talking about my miscarriage because few that I spoke to recognized it for the loss that I felt it was.
+The worst part is that these conversations made me feel terrible for taking the experience so hard and grieving for something so brief and intangible.
+So, I stopped talking about my miscarriage because the few that I spoke to recognized it for the loss that I felt it was.

 "You can try for another baby later."

 Of course, I can.
 That is a rational answer to my emotional problem.
 This was a baby to me.
 With a due date and first-year, all imagined out.
 And it had already taken me 12 months to get this far.
 I didn't even know if I would get pregnant again.

 "It’s really common to miscarry."

 This is also very true.
 Although I know people say it to bring comfort, my pain does not feel common.
 It is acute and personal.

 "Well, it’s just the body’s way of saying it didn’t get it right."

 This is probably also true.
 But when I was emotional and having a hard time thinking rationally, this statement only made me start neurotically wondering if the miscarriage was my fault—even though I knew it wasn't.
 I also hated thinking of my imagined baby as “not right.”